erri120/lotus/README.md

 (check the [Poses](#poses) section first)

-Aside from simply running FNIS, there are some actions you might want to execute:
+Aside from simply running Nemesis, there are some actions you might want to execute:

 You need to do a little work if you want to fully integrate additional pose mods into this setup.
 The first thing you should do is check compatibility with [Poser Hotkeys SE](https://www.loverslab.com/files/file/5132-poser-hotkeys-se/).
 Poser Hotkeys requires `PoserData` (see `SKSE/plugins/PoserHotKeys/PoserData/*.json`) which can be generated with the `PoserDataGen` tool (see the executable list).